get_option()WP 1.5.0

 $option(string) (required)

-Note: siteurl differs from the get_bloginfo('siteurl') (which retirn the URL of home page), but not differs from the get_bloginfo('wpurl').
+Note: siteurl is different from get_bloginfo('siteurl') (which returns the URL of the blog's homepage).
+And is not different from get_bloginfo('wpurl').

-• template - name of the current theme.
+• template - The name of the current theme.

-• posts_per_page - max number of posts for archive page.
+• posts_per_page - The maximum number of posts per page.
+Set in the reading settings.

-Optional.
-Default value to return if the option does not exist.
+The default value to return if the option does not exist in the DB.

 Default: false